 For a TAB connector declared to be capable of multi-carrier operation, set the TAB connector to transmit according to subclause 4.12.2 on all carriers configured using the applicable test configuration and corresponding power setting specified in subclause 4.11.

-2) For each carrier, measure the Error Vector Magnitude and frequency error as defined in annex E and the mean power of the signal.
+2) For each carrier, measure the Error Vector Magnitude and frequency error as defined in annex D.1.1 and the mean power of the signal.
 The measurement shall be performed on all 15 slots of the frame defined by the Test Model.

 3) Using the same setting as in step 1), set the TAB connector to transmit a signal according to TM4, subclause 4.12.2, with X value equal to 18, and repeat step 2).
 If the requirement in subclause 6.5.4.5 is not fulfilled, decrease the total output power by setting the base station to transmit a signal according to TM4 with X greater than 18, and repeat step 2).